inunoriginal1/66daysofdata/README.md

 Took it super easy today.
 I haven't exactly been going all out the last few days but I really wanted to prioritize recovery.
 I had a great time listening in on the Artists of Data Science happy hour today.
 It was a lot of fun just listening to a group of data science people talk about data science things in real time.
 I hope this continues forever and I can keep showing up!

 (I lied.
 I also did a SQL question on CodeWars too.
 I really, really had to scratch that itch.
 It'd been a few days.)

+### Day 11 (01/16/2021):
+Cheesy warning: I'm grateful for LinkedIn, because of the communities you get to be a part of and the people you get to interact with.
+A lot of people have given me extra motivation to continue down this path and I've very grateful.

+Anyway, today's data time has been spent on a couple SQL problems on CodeWars and thinking about ways to bring value through data in my day job (yes, on a Saturday).
+Tomorrow should be a day of minimal outside obligations so I hope to have a lot more things to share tomorrow night.